Swabian-Alemannic Fastnacht: Development into modern Fastnacht

 Up until the 20th century Fastnacht was only a local event that was celebrated solely at one's hometown.
 At the beginning of the 20th century the jester guilds started to organize and form jester's unions.
 This led to the founding of the Vereinigung Schwäbisch-Alemannischer Narrenzünfte in 1924.
 Forming this nationwide umbrella organization was necessary because of the unstable political situation and many regional Fastnacht bans.
 By creating the VSAN the jesters wanted to actively represent their political interests.
 Furthermore, they wanted to foster and preserve their culture, which is the main task of the organization today.
 After its establishment the VSAN quickly became popular to such an extent, that it had to stop accepting new members.

 Numerous new Fastnacht characters have been created since the beginning of the 20th century alongside the organizational reform of the fool's guilds.
 Real historical Narrenhäser (disguises), which also could be worn in the new century without major changes, were preserved only in a few Fastnachten.
 Individual parts of masks (Larven) and disguises were much more common.
 They could not be classified that easily but they were combined with new characters.
 There were new developments of fool's guilds as well: In 1933 the Hexenzunft in Offenburg was founded, which was based on a combination of a fairy-tale and a medieval witch.
 This made the "Fastnachtshexe" a popular character of the Swabian-Alemannic Fastnacht.
 However, Fastnachtshexen already have been around since the 18th century in Tirol.
 Another character, that was popular in the Fastnacht, is the alte Vettel.
 Since the Middle Ages, the alte Vettel was played by men in women's clothing, who would joke and jump around, based on the motto "Topsy-Turvy World".

+Fasnacht in Helvetia, West Virginia (USA)

+The small Swiss-German enclave of Helvetia, West Virginia, was founded by immigrants in 1869, shortly after the U.S. Civil War.
+The celebration of Fasnacht (a spelling unique to the town’s Swiss-German roots, locally pronounced as "faz-nakt") continues to be the hallmark of Helvetia's cultural calendar.
+While the European parent tradition is often rendered Fastnacht (meaning 'Fasting Night'), the Helvetian spelling reflects the Swiss-Alemannic dialect of its founders.
+Isolated by the rugged terrain of the Appalachian Mountains, the community preserved a unique "Alpine-Appalachian" hybrid culture that remains one of the most authentic survivals of the Fastnacht tradition in North America.
+Unlike the large-scale parades of the Rhineland, Helvetia’s Fasnacht is an intimate, immersive experience that culminates on the Saturday before Ash Wednesday.
+The day is defined by several key stages: